hidekiumehata/hidekiumehata.github.io/README.md

 ### Hunting the Cosmic Web

+The cosmic web is the network of matters dragged by the gravity, which is the fundamental prediction recalled by the current structure formation models.
+I'm leading a project to directly observe the gaseous network in emission.

 ### Tracking the baryon cycle

+Galaxies are not isolated in the Universe.
+They obtain fuels and angular momenta from the cosmic web, and eject metters and energy toward the intergalactic space.
+I'm approaching this frontier exploiting new methods, including both optical IFU and ALMA.

 ### Unveiling the growth of galaxies

+We are still ignorant about the details on what was going on in the ancient galaxies in their actively growing phase.
+I'm taccked this theme, utilizing various telescooes including ALMA and JWST.

 ### Chasing the co-evolution of galaxies and SMBHs

+The origin of the co-evolution is a major goal of modern astronomy.
+However, no one knows about the obscured phase.
+I'm trying to beat the long-standing issue, with the use of ALMA and JWST.

 ## Curriculum Vitae